supershaneski/express-mysql/README.md

 ================

 ## Description
 A simple CRUD application using [mySQL](https://www.npmjs.com/package/mysql) for database.
 This is part of the series of exercises to practice MERN stack.

-I will later on replace the mySQL part with [MongoDB](https://www.npmjs.com/package/mongodb) to demonstrate that independence of the front-end side to the server.

-This application handles the server operation of a simple Todo app.

-## Front-End Application
-> Put URL here
+For the [MongoDB] version, please check [this repository](https://github.com/supershaneski/express-mongodb).

 ## Installation
 Clone repository and run